 Travel hacking is all the rage.
 You can travel to countries around the world for next to nothing.
-There are a lot of people writing about the best hacks with travel, but few are doing it at scale.
-Here is my travel hacking 101 overview to help you get started.
+There are a lot of people writing about the best hacks for travel, but few are doing it at scale.
+Here is my travel hacking 101 guide to help you get started.

 What is travel hacking?